Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Model Collapse in Self-Consuming Chain of Diffusion Finetuning

-\paragraph{Observation 2: CFG is the only factor that impacts the model collapse.} Throughout all our experiments, classifier-free guidance (CFG) had the biggest impact in the speed of model collapse.
-CFG scale was first introduced in \cite{ho2022classifier} to modulate the strength between unconditional and conditional scores at each diffusion step as follows:
+\textbf{Observation 2: CFG is the most significant factor that impacts the model collapse.} Throughout all our experiments, classifier-free guidance (CFG) had the biggest impact on the speed of model collapse.
+CFG scale was first introduced in \cite{ho2022classifier} to modulate the balance between unconditional score and conditional score at each diffusion step as follows:

-High CFG means that we emphasize the conditional score for the given prompt more, which pushes the generation to align better with the prompt and often leads to higher-fidelity images.
+High CFG emphasizes the conditional score for the given prompt, which pushes the generation to align better with the prompt and often leads to higher-fidelity images.
 On the other hand, lower CFG places less weight on the conditional score and provides more diversity in generated images.
 For those familiar with temperature sampling~\cite{ackley1985learning}, CFG plays a similar role as temperature, which adjusts the trade-off between fidelity and diversity.

-In Figure~\ref{figure:metric}\ref{figure:metric:pokemon_baseline_tradeoff}, we observe that as we increase the CFG scale, the image quality in the first iteration improves (smaller ${\rm FID}_1$), which is expected from our understanding of CFG.
-A more surprising part is that this comes at the cost of a worse reusability metric (increase in ${\rm FID}_6 - {\rm FID}_1$).
-Also, when the CFG scale is as high as $7.5$ or $10.0$, the improvement in ${\rm FID}_1$ plateaus, and increased CFG worsens both ${\rm FID}_1$ and reusability.
-Similarly, when the CFG scale is too low---below $2.0$---the improvement in reusability plateaus and both ${\rm FID}_1$ and reusability begin to decline.
-Interestingly, there is an optimal region of CFG values (near $2.5$, specific to Pokemon dataset), where we achieve good reusability while maintaining a good quality in the first iteration as well.
-Figure~\ref{figure:baseline_metric} presents quantitative results for Pokemon dataset to demonstrate how different CFG scales affect the performance in CLIP, FID, and SFD.
+Figure~\ref{figure:tradeoff_with_table} shows that as we increase the CFG scale, the image quality in the first iteration improves (smaller ${\rm FID}_1$ on x-axis), which is expected from our understanding of CFG.
+Surprisingly, this comes at the cost of a worse collapse rate (an increase on the y-axis).
+When the CFG scale is as high as $7.5$ or $10.0$, the improvement in ${\rm FID}_1$ plateaus, and it worsens both ${\rm FID}_1$ and collapse rate.
+Similarly, when the CFG scale is too low---below $2.0$---the improvement in collapse rate plateaus, and both ${\rm FID}_1$ and collapse rate begin to increase.
+There is an optimal region of CFG values (near $2.5$, specific to Pokemon), where we achieve a low collapse rate while maintaining low ${\rm FID}_1$ as well.
+Figure~\ref{figure:tradeoff_with_table} presents FID for Pokemon to demonstrate how different CFG scales affect performance.
 CFG scale $2.5$ achieves the most robust performance for all metrics.
+Interestingly, optimal CFG scales differ for different styles: $2.5$ for animated or hand-writing datasets (Pokemon and Kumapi) and $1.5$ for photo datasets (CelebA and Butterfly) as shown in Appendix~\ref{appendix:baseline_experiments}.